-Painter and muralist Vladimir Kibalchich Rusakov was born in Saint Petersburg, Russia but spent most of his life in Mexico where he was naturalised in 1949.
-There he was known simply as ‘Vlady’.
+Russian born Painter and muralist Vladimir Kibalchich Rusakov spent most of his life in Mexico where he was known as ‘Vlady’.
 In 1968 he received a Guggenheim Fellowship and spent a year in New York.
-In 2004 Vlady was made an Honorary Member of the Russian Academy of Arts and in 2005 he received the Palacio de Bellas Artes Commemorative Medal from the National Institute of Fine Arts in Mexico.
-He created a series of dramatic abstract murals inspired by both renaissance frescoes and revolutions around the world, and was part of Mexico’s rupture movement.
-Before his death, Vlady donated more than 4,600 works to the Fine Arts Institute in Mexico.
+Part of Mexico’s rupture movement, Vlady created a series of dramatic abstract murals inspired by renaissance frescoes and revolutions around the world.
+Before his death, he donated more than 4,600 works to the Fine Arts Institute in Mexico.

 By clicking “Accept Cookies”, you agree to the storing of cookies on your device to enhance site functionality and analyse site usage.

 The technical storage or access is strictly necessary for the legitimate purpose of enabling the use of a specific service explicitly requested by the subscriber or user, or for the sole purpose of carrying out the transmission of a communication over an electronic communications network.

 The technical storage or access is necessary for the legitimate purpose of storing preferences that are not requested by the subscriber or user.

 The technical storage or access that is used exclusively for statistical purposes.The technical storage or access that is used exclusively for anonymous statistical purposes.
 Without a subpoena, voluntary compliance on the part of your Internet Service Provider, or additional records from a third party, information stored or retrieved for this purpose alone cannot usually be used to identify you.